 Intestinal Worms in Humans Treatment Program

-Intestinal worms (also known as soil-transmitted helminths) affect more than 1.7 billion people worldwide including more than 1 billion children, according to the World Health Organization.
+Intestinal worms (also known as soil-transmitted helminths) affect nearly 1 billion children, according to the World Health Organization.
 The three most common intestinal worms are hookworm, ascaris (roundworm), and trichuris (whipworm).

 Intestinal worms cause malnutrition, anemia, stunted growth, and impaired cognitive function.
 They limit the educational opportunities of children by keeping them out of school and therefore damaging their long-term economic outlook.
 Children die every year from these worms as a result of intestinal obstructions.